 Since cloud applications often do not require internal IT support to deploy, the number of applications used by employees without the explicit approval or even the knowledge of the IT department is growing.
 For example, file sharing apps, collaboration tools, and even enterprise-grade SaaS solutions used for line-of-business support.
-This is problematic, as shadow IT can potentially bypass security procedures and protocols, and introduce potentially vulnerable or infected software into the enterprise environment.
-Accounting departments monitor all spending; CISOs should be aware of this and utilize this data to stay on top of shadow IT.
+This is problematic, as shadow IT can bypass security procedures and protocols, and introduce potentially vulnerable or infected software into the enterprise environment.
+Accounting departments monitor all spending; CISOs should be aware of this and utilize the data to stay on top of shadow IT.

 5. Vulnerability Exploitation Attacks

 Vulnerabilities are always a concern, regardless of whether your environment is on-prem or in the cloud.
 It is clear that regular patching and updates must be an integral part of any enterprise security strategy, especially given the severity of some recent vulnerabilities.
-So, make sure that all your systems are patched and updated on a regular basis.

 6. Ransomware and Phishing Attacks

-Cloud computing businesses, which house mountains of data for their clients, are an extremely lucrative target for ransomware attacks.
+Cloud computing businesses which house mountains of data for their clients, are an extremely lucrative target for ransomware attacks.
 MIT Technology Review predicts that ransomware aimed at cloud services is likely to be a new development.